-At the international airports in the Czech Republic, the obligation to wear a respirator of class FFP2 (KN 95) without an exhalation valve, or another protective means of the nose and mouth with a filtering effect of at least 94% applies.
-Children from 3 to 15 years of age have an exception and can wear only a medical veil, but we also recommend the use of a respirator.
+At the international airports in the Czech Republic, the obligation to wear a respirator of class FFP2 (KN 95) without an exhalation valve, or another protective means of the nose and mouth with a filtering effect of at least 94% is still valid.

 Returning to the Czech Republic for Czech citizens

 The currently valid rules of entry into the Czech Republic can be found in the following life situation.
 For the purpose of entry into the Czech Republic, the same rules apply as for citizens of the Czech Republic for family members of citizens of the Czech Republic who have a temporary residence permit in the Czech Republic, for foreigners with a residence permit in the Czech Republic and for EU+ citizens and foreigners with a residence permit issued in EU+ countries.

-Other foreigners (citizens of third countries who do not have a residence permit issued by the Czech Republic or who do not have a long-term or permanent residence permit in another EU+ country and citizens of third countries who have been issued a short-term visa by the Czech Republic before 11 May 2020 and who have been issued a short-term or long-term visa in another EU+ country or are entering the Czech Republic on the basis of visa-free travel) are prohibited from coming to the Czech Republic for other than necessary reasons.
+Other foreigners (citizens of third countries who do not have a residence permit issued by the Czech Republic or do not have a long-term visa, long-term or permanent residence permit in another EU+ country and citizens of third countries who have been issued a short-term visa by the Czech Republic before 11 May 2020 and who have been issued a short-term visa in another EU+ country or are entering the Czech Republic on the basis of visa-free travel) are prohibited from entering the Czech Republic for non-essential reasons.
 There is a certain exception to this ban.
 For further information, look at Tourism in Czech.